johanmontorfano/jet-file/readme.md

 You'll see below a list of changes in how JetStore operates compared to JetFile:
 - JetStore stores each key data in an individual file, still hashing every data.
-- JetStore doesn't need a saving routing to prevent data loss as every operation is performed on the file and not the cache.
+- JetStore doesn't need a save-file routine to prevent data loss as every operation is performed on the file and not some RAM cache.
 - JetStore allows operations made on the disk way quicker as it doesn't need to determine and perform action on the data to be stored.

 ## How to get started quickly with JetStore